LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB.md

 Allow the main method to output all generic exceptions.
 Only define specific exceptions once and pay attention to the callstack on how requests are being made.

+Do not use any "global" variables in this application

 ### Main Method
 This method is given to you.
 Do not change the method signature.